apache/incubator-kie-kogito-examples/04-kogito-visas/README.md

 This application requires an Inifinispan server to be available and by default expects it to be on default port and localhost.

-You can install Inifinispan server by downloading it from [https://infinispan.org/download/](official website) version to be used in 10.0.0.Beta4
+You can install Inifinispan server by downloading it from [official website](https://infinispan.org/download) version to be used in 10.0.0.Beta4

 #### Apache Kafka